The Layoff Guide

 Am I Eligible for Unemployment in Michigan?

-• You must be unemployed through no fault of your own
+• You separated from your Michigan job through no fault of your own

-• You must have earned enough wages during your base period
+• You earned at least $5,328 in your highest base period quarter

-• You must be able and available to work
+• You are able and available for full-time Michigan employment

-How to File for Unemployment in Michigan — Step by Step
+How to File for Unemployment in Michigan, Step by Step

 1. 1Visit Michigan.gov to file online through MiWAM